Discover Swiss Financial Secrets That Maximize Your Money!

 4.5/5

-We now look into the banking fees.
-I will only look at the CHF account, but Raiffeisen also offers EUR accounts.
+We now examine the banking fees.
+I will only examine the CHF account, but Raiffeisen also offers EUR accounts.

 The private and shareholder accounts have zero account management fees.
 However, you will pay 16 CHF for the annual account report with the private account (free if you are a shareholder).